Rules for the 2022 Waza Friendlies

 • The home team will be responsible for using alternate-color uniform if necessary.

 • All uniforms must have numbers; there should be NO DUPLICATE numbers on the field.
 If there are duplicate numbers then those players should have proper credentials to play on the team, such as being on the roster or being properly registered as a guest player with the tournament.
 Any disputes over a team that has players with duplicate numbers will be resolved by the tournament committee.

 • Win = 3 pts.
 Tie = 1 pt.
 Loss = 0 pt.

-• Division of 5 Teams: A round-robin competition will be held.
+• Division of 5 Teams - A round-robin competition will be held.
 Upon conclusion of the round-robin play, all teams will be ranked as to their performance over the 4 games.
-Champion and Finalist awards will be given to the teams with the highest two point totals.
+Champion and Finalist awards will be made to the teams with the highest two point totals.
 Ties will be broken according to Tie Breaker Rules.